ojhavk/ojhavk.github.io/teaching.md

 ### Examples of Innovation in Teaching & Learning
-1. As a _Degree Project Coordinator_ at the Department of Computer Science, University of Reading, (2019-2021), I improved the students and staff experiences by introducing **novel and innovative ideas** like
+1. As a _Degree Project Coordinator_ at the Department of Computer Science, University of Reading, (2019-2021), I introduced
-  - staff-student interaction sessions (e.g., poster session and academic tutor meeting session to let students gain view other than supervisor)
   - project-based supervisor allocation scheme
-  - gradation based new assessment marking rubric
+  - a new assessment marking rubric
-  - develop an online assessment strategy during the Covid-19 crisis
   - professional skills training sessions for student support on (<a href="/data/Professional_Skills/01_Time_managment_productivity.pdf" target="_blank">time management</a>, <a href="/data/Professional_Skills/02_Research_methods_Ethics_vojha_uor.pdf" target="_blank">research methods</a>,  <a href="/data/Professional_Skills/03_Technical_Writing_Skills_UoR.pdf" target="_blank">research writing</a>, <a href="/data/Professional_Skills/04_Research_project_mngt_vojha_uor.pdf" target="_blank">project managment</a>) and <a href="/data/Professional_Skills/05_Presenation_demo_skills_UoR.pdf" target="_blank">presentations</a>)
   - introduced a <a href="https://tinyurl.com/uorcs" target="_blank">departmental report template and writing guide</a><br>
-2. At the Department of Computer Science, University of Reading, 2021, I introduced a formal scheme for <a href="https://www.reading.ac.uk/computer-science/-/media/project/uor-main/schools-departments/computer-science/university-of-reading-department-of-computer-science-projects-flyer.pdf" target="_blank">cooperation with industries</a> on final year projects<!-- (see <a href="https://www.reading.ac.uk/computer-science/work-with-us" target="_blank">OVERCLOCK YOUR BUSINESS</a> scheme) -->.
-In this scheme, I created procedures to induct industry co-supervisors, student recruitment, and formal agreement documents.
-This was a **major achievement** considering, involvement of several rounds of discussion with the industry advisory board, the knowledge transfer center, the university's marketing & engagement team, and more _importantly_, consulting the BCS accreditation requirements and approvals from the legal department, head of the department, head of schools, and university executive board.  <br>
+2. At the Department of Computer Science, University of Reading, 2021, I introduced a formal scheme for <a href="https://www.reading.ac.uk/computer-science/-/media/project/uor-main/schools-departments/computer-science/university-of-reading-department-of-computer-science-projects-flyer.pdf" target="_blank">cooperation with industries</a> on final year projects.
-3. As a _Programming in Java_ module convener (Department of Computer Science, University of Reading, 2021),  I planned _computer games_ like lab exercises, i.e., I divided the weekly tasks and formative assessments into small chunks of linked tasks like _easy, medium, and hard_ levels.
-I colour-coded them like a traffic-light system: green, orange, and red.
-The objective was that once they see an easy task, they will do it, which will prompt interest to do another one.
-The scores of students on weekly formative assessments on questions related to weekly tasks drastically improved, and attendance and engagement of students in the Lab improved significantly on this module.
+3. As a _Programming in Java_ module convener (Department of Computer Science, University of Reading, 2021), I desined _computer games_ assessemnt strategy.

 ### Teaching & Learning Workshop Participations
 1. Technology Enhanced Learning: ABC Module Design Workshop, UoR, 10/2018